Deploy your project

 We just have to navigate in the terminal to the folder where we have our project saved.

-In the previous lesson, I downloaded and unpacked the MDB package on my desktop and worked on it in this location.
+In the previous lesson, I downloaded and unpacked the MDB package in my "Downloads" directory and worked on it in this location.

 The original name of the downloaded package looks something like this: